turbopro/ExData_Plotting1/CourseProject1/README.md

 plot4.R -- R code to generate plot1.png
 plot4.png -- plot generated from 'plot1.R' code

-readSubsetFile.R -- R code to read in a subset of the data from the larger dataset.
+readSubsetData.R -- R code to read in a subset of the data from the larger dataset.
                     Subset data taken for two days only: 01 Feb and 02 Feb, 2007.

 README.md -- this file